Yunze (Lorenzo) Xiao

 GHC 5418

-Broadly, I aim to develop large language models that move beyond surface-level fluency toward genuine human-like intelligence- systems that can think, remember, feel, and interact in socially and cognitively coherent ways.
-This goal connects three intersecting research directions across NLP, Computational Social Science, and HCI:
+Research.
+I aim to develop large language models that move beyond surface-level fluency toward genuine human-like intelligence — systems that can think, remember, feel, and interact in socially and cognitively coherent ways.
+This connects three intersecting directions across NLP, Computational Social Science, and HCI:

-Anthropomorphism as a Modeling Dimension: How do training objectives, architectural decisions, and interface designs shape the emergence of human-like traits in LLMs?
-I study anthropomorphism not just as a risk or illusion, but as a controllable and analyzable design space.
+Anthropomorphism as a modeling dimension.
+How do training objectives, architectural decisions, and interface design shape the emergence of human-like traits in LLMs?
+I study anthropomorphism not as a risk to mitigate but as a controllable, analyzable design space.

-Anthropomorphism for Applictaions: How can human-like attributes—such as emotional resonance, persona consistency, or contextual memory—be used to improve LLM performance in real-world applications like education, therapy, and collaborative writing?
+Anthropomorphism for applications.
+How can human-like attributes — emotional resonance, persona consistency, contextual memory — improve LLM performance in real-world settings like education, therapy, and collaborative writing?

-Architectures for Synthetic Human-Likeness: What design innovations (e.g., memory modules, affective simulation, multi-modal grounding) are needed to support truly interactive and situated AI agents?
-I seek to build systems that engage users as intuitive, emotionally-aware collaborators.
+Architectures for synthetic human-likeness.
+What design innovations (memory modules, affective simulation, multi-modal grounding) are needed to support truly interactive and situated AI agents that engage users as emotionally-aware collaborators?

 Open to opportunities